RSFIN/RSFIN/README.md

 PATH = 'data/' + SYSTEM + '.csv'
 ```

-Where k represents the size of training set/verification set (multiple of N).
+where k represents the size of training set/verification set (multiple of N).
 For example, when k=2.5, the size of training set and verification set are both 2.5N, so a total of 5N samples are required.

 The time cost of tuning for each experiment ranges from 20-200 minutes depending on the software system, the sample size, and the user's CPU.
 Typically, the time cost will be smaller when the software system has a smaller number of configurations or when the sample size is small.